PostHog/old-charts/charts/posthog/README.md

 ## Ingress

 This chart provides support for Ingress resource.
 If you have an available Ingress Controller such as Nginx or Traefik you maybe want to set `ingress.enabled` to true and choose an `ingress.hostname` for the URL.
 Then, you should be able to access the installation using that address.
+The `ingress.hostname` is also used to set the `SITE_URL` environment variable within the chart.
+Providing an `ingress.scheme` will modify the scheme set for the `SITE_URL` as well.
+It defaults to `http` but can be set to `https` if applicable.